0xiod/audiopipe/README.md

 ## Backstory
 I've created this program as I didn't like other audio downloaders out there and wanted one that's more snappy and small.
-I have come to a conclusion that's it's best to do it by myself.
+I have come to a conclusion that it's best to do it by myself.
-As because of my close friends who found it really useful to use, I got even more motivated to work towards it.
+And because of my close friends who found it really useful, I got even more motivated to work on it.

 ## Licensing
 This project is licensed under the GNU General Public License v3.0 or later.